 Coordination of Statewide Transportation Efforts.
 The DRCOG area generates a significant number of trips throughout the state of Colorado.
-Coordination of transportation planning and funding efforts between DRCOG and neighboring COGs, TPRs and coalitions, especially in the primary north-south (I-25) and east-west (I-70) corridors will provide mobility and economic benefits not just for the DRCOG region but for the entire state of Colorado.
-Regional consensus building is critical for large scale projects in the state's major transportation corridors in order to establish project priorities and broaden the base for project funding.
-DRCOG supports the regional and statewide efforts at such consensus building and will work to pursue multimodal transportation solutions.
+At the same time, Coloradans from all over the state travel to and through the metro area.
+Coordination of transportation planning and funding efforts between DRCOG and neighboring COGs, TPRs and coalitions, especially in the primary north-south (I-25) and east-west (I-70) corridors will provide mobility and economic benefits not just for the DRCOG region but for the entire state.
+Regional consensus building through the existing planning processes is critical for large scale projects in the state's major transportation corridors in order to establish project priorities and broaden the base for project funding.
+DRCOG supports regional and statewide efforts at such consensus building and will work to pursue multimodal transportation solutions.
+DRCOG supports using the regional and statewide transportation planning processes to explore and identify transportation solutions and will evaluate state legislative and administrative actions for consistency with this policy.

 Transportation Demand Management (TDM).
 TDM programs can help reduce congestion and improve air quality by decreasing the amount of automobile traffic during high-demand periods.
 DRCOG sees TDM as an increasingly important element of the region's long-range growth management and transportation planning strategy.
-DRCOG supports the following principles and programs to promote TDM efforts: